-Keyword research is step one, and arguably one of the most important SEO factors to identifying optimization opportunities for your website.
+Keyword research is one of the first steps, and arguably one of the most important SEO factors for identifying optimization opportunities for getting the right visitors your website.

 The difference between a website that gets tons of organic searches and one that gets none are the keywords you use.
 If you don’t pay attention to these, you may target either an overserved market (lots of competition for page 1), or miss the mark on your market altogether.

 So let’s get this out of the way now.
 Keyword research is NOT a list of words.
-Keyword research is the work done to identify a number of factors, including traffic, clickthrough rates over time, conversion, and search engine result page(SERP) spots.
+Keyword research is the work done to identify a number of factors, including traffic, clickthrough rates over time, conversion, and search engine result page(SERP) spots, all while keeping in mind your target audience and the goals of your business.

-By using effective keyword research tools you can determine popular underserved niches, find related markets you may have overlooked, and rank well in search engines results.
+By using effective keyword research tools you can determine popular underserved niches in your target marketing, find related markets you may have overlooked, and rank well in search engines results that have the best traffic for your ideal visitors.

 What is a Keyword?

 A keyword is simply a word or phrase typed into a search engine to find information on the desired topic.
-A long tail keyword phrase is a group of 3 or more words that can be more targeted than a simple one or two-word search.
+A longtail keyword phrase is a group of 3 or more words that can be more targeted than a simple one or two-word search.
+Longtail keywords help you truly target your audience.

 Simple Keyword: chili

 Using Keywords in your writing

-Knowing your subject and your target keywords before writing or when updating a page will help guide your writing.
-By optimizing your page for a keyword or phrase you can create content that sounds natural as you write it, but can include your keyword phrase to make a bigger impact on the search engine result pages.
+Knowing your target audience and your target keywords before writing, or when updating a page, will help guide your writing.
+By optimizing your page for a keyword or phrase you can create content that sounds natural, and human-centered, as you write it, but can include your keyword phrase to make a bigger impact on the search engine result pages.

 Keyword vs Longtail Keyword Phrases

-Start with the understanding that most real words have been targeted as keywords in some way on a website somewhere.
-We still want to pay attention to those standard keywords, but where we can make the most impact is usually by targeting longtail keyword phrases.
+Start with the understanding that most individual real words have been targeted as keywords in some way on a website somewhere.
+You still want to pay attention to those standard keywords, but where we can make the most impact is usually by targeting longtail keyword phrases.